guillaumevd/lap-counter/README.md

 - `comPort` (string): The COM port used for communication (e.g., "COM3").
   - Example: `"COM3"`
+- `outputDir` (string): The directory where the application output files will be saved.
+  - Example `"C:/Users/username/Documents/"`
 - `main` (object): Main configuration options.
   - `lapLength` (number): The length of a lap in meters.
     - Example: `200`